Christopher Wool

 Christopher Wool (born 1955) is an American artist.
-Since the 1980s, Wool's art has incorporated issues surrounding post-conceptual ideas.
+Since the 1980s, Wool's art has incorporated post-conceptual ideas.

 Early life and career

 Wool was born in Chicago, Illinois to Glorye and Ira Wool, a molecular biologist and a psychiatrist.
 He grew up in Chicago.
 In 1973, he moved to New York City and enrolled in Studio School studies with Jack Tworkov and Harry Krame.
 After a short period of formal training as a painter at the New York Studio School, he dropped out and immersed himself in the world of underground film and music.
 Between 1980 and 1984, he worked as part-time studio assistant to Joel Shapiro.